Interplay of the volume and surface plasmons in the electron energy loss spectra of C$_{60}$

 In this paper we focus on the study of the behavior of the main peak above 20 eV.
-To understand the reason of the EELS shape variation we calculated the differential cross section within the three-plasmon model (Eqs. (\ref{Equation.01}) and (\ref{Equation.02})).
+To understand the reason of the EELS shape variation we calculated the differential cross section within the three-plasmon model (see (\ref{Equation.01}) and (\ref{Equation.02})).
 Radius of the C$_{60}$ molecule is equal to 3.54 \AA, and the width of the spherical shell is set to 1.5 \AA, which was obtained by R\"udel \emph{et al}. \cite{Ruedel_2002_PhysRevLett.89.125503}.
-The ratio $\gamma_{1l}^{(s)} = \Gamma_{1l}^{(s)}/\om_{1l}$ for the symmetric mode is equal to 0.6 according to Refs. \cite{Gerchikov_1997_JPhysB.30.4133,Gerchikov_1998_JPhysB.31.3065}.
+The ratio $\gamma_{1l}^{(s)} = \Gamma_{1l}^{(s)}/\om_{1l}$ for the symmetric mode is equal to 0.6 which is close to the experimental values obtained from the photoionization and energy loss experiments on neutral C$_{60}$ \cite{Hertel_1992_PhysRevLett.68.784, Mikoushkin_1998_PhysRevLett.81.2707}.
+The value $\gamma_{1l}^{(s)} =0.6$ is chosen according to the previous theoretical investigations of the electron energy loss based on the plasmon resonance approximation \cite{Gerchikov_1997_JPhysB.30.4133,Gerchikov_1998_JPhysB.31.3065}.
 The widths of the antisymmetric mode as well as of the volume plasmon were varied to obtain a better agreement with the experimental data.
 In the present calculations, the ratios $\gamma_{2l}^{(s)} = \Gamma_{2l}^{(s)}/\om_{2l}$ and $\gamma_{l}^{(v)} = \Gamma_{l}^{(v)}/\om_{p}$ are equal to 1.
+The value $\gamma_{2l}^{(s)} =1.0$ corresponds to the widths of the second plasmon resonance obtained by Scully et al. \cite{Scully_2005_PhysRevLett.94.065503} studying photoionization of C$_{60}^{q+}$ ($q = 1-3$) ions.
 In the case of the infinitely thin fullerene, we used the ratio $\gamma_{l} \equiv \gamma_{1l}^{(s)} = 0.6$ according to \cite{Gerchikov_1997_JPhysB.30.4133,Gerchikov_1998_JPhysB.31.3065}.